Last Updated on May 30, 2025 by Dave Schoenbeck

 Learning how to navigate office politics is necessary if you want your business and career to thrive.

-Often, office politics come into play when someone feels slighted or the hierarchy of authority is not respected, but many times new employees can do these things completely by accident.
-Whenever anyone starts at your organization, be sure they know exactly who they’re reporting to and who to ask if they have any questions.
+Often, office politics come into play when someone feels slighted or the hierarchy of authority is not respected; however, new employees can usually do these things unintentionally.
+Whenever anyone starts at your organization, ensure they know exactly who they’re reporting to and who to contact if they have any questions.

-Taking a new employee under your wing and explaining the ins and outs of the office will go a long way towards eliminating confusion and misunderstandings right from the start.
-This will help your new employee figure out how to navigate office politics in your particular organization, as well.
+Taking a new employee under your wing and explaining the ins and outs of the office will go a long way toward eliminating confusion and misunderstandings right from the start.
+This will also help your new employee understand how to navigate office politics within your particular organization.

 2. Emphasize that you’re a team.

-Healthy competition is high in the workplace, but too often employees can let their competitive edge push them towards drama.
-Competition should never be so fierce that different departments have to fight each other for resources, or that employees continuously try to undermine each other to make themselves look better.
+Healthy competition is prevalent in the workplace, but too often, employees can let their competitive edge lead them into drama.
+Competition should never be so fierce that different departments have to fight for resources, or employees continually try to undermine one another to make themselves look better.

 3. Institute a no-gossip policy.

-Gossip can be used as a tool to bring other employees down, especially if someone is gunning for their job.
+Gossip can bring down other employees, especially if someone is vying for their job.
 Although you can’t legally forbid the usual griping and complaints that people sometimes have about their jobs, you can institute a policy that bans harmful or malicious gossip in the workplace.

 4. Model the behavior you want to see.

-Instead, demonstrate with your actions the kind of office culture you’d like to see.
-The easiest way to figure out how to navigate office politics is only to model the behavior you’d want your coworkers to exhibit.
+Instead, demonstrate the office culture you want to see with your actions.
+The easiest way to figure out how to navigate office politics is to model the behavior you’d want your coworkers to exhibit.
 Once they know they can’t come to you as a source of gossip, they’ll take a hint.
-You have lead by example to gain your employees’ trust.
+You must lead by example to gain your employees’ trust.

 Learning how to navigate office politics is an ongoing process.
-Fill out my contact form for a complimentary coaching session so we can work out a plan for your business.
+Please fill out my contact form to schedule a complimentary coaching session, and we can work together to develop a plan for your business.

 Coach Dave